Skip to main content

 2. Submit I-539 application independently with USCIS requesting a change to or extension of H-4 status (filing paper or online).

-• Dependents can also apply for H-4 status at any time on their own, using the principal's H-1B I-797 receipt or approval notice that IFSO will provide you via e-mail.
-If the eligible dependent is inside the U.S., the dependent family member(s) would file a change of status application, Form I-539 with USCIS prior to the end date of the current immigration status.
+• Reminder, If the eligible dependent is inside the U.S., the dependent family member(s) would need to file a change of status application (Form I-539) with USCIS prior to the end date of the current immigration status.

 Important implications of international travel while a change of status I-539 petition to H-4 status is pending